-Your costs will vary depending on the guarantee level, segregated fund(s) you select and the value of specific investment products approved by us including a Canada Life preferred series 2 policy.
-See the section, Minimums to establish and maintain a policy.

-The funds are available on a front-end load basis.
-For full details, see the section Sales charge option and the Fund Facts for each fund which are found in the Fund Facts booklet provided with this information folder.
+Your costs will vary depending on the guarantee level, segregated fund(s) and series you select.
+For full details, see the section Sales charge options and the Fund Facts for each fund which can be found in the Fund Facts booklet.